unconst/BitTensor/README.md

 <img src="assets/weboftrust.jpg" width="1000" />

-The DWG is updated discretely through emission transactions, and are conglomerated on the EOS blockchain.
-This process produces global attribution scores: between the full-network and each sub-grph.
-New tokens are distributed in proportion to this global-attributuon.
+The DWG is updated discretely through emission transactions, and are aggregated on the EOS chain.
+This process produces global attribution scores: a score between the full-network and each sub-graph.
+New tokens are distributed in proportion to this global attributuon.

 Below is a simulated version of that emission written in numpy: